An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Convergence and complexity analysis

-then, the descent condition~(\ref{suffdescent}) is satisfied with $\eta_k=1$ when $k$ is large enough. \end{lemma} We remark that the Dennis-Mor\'e criterion we use here is slightly different from the standard one since the criterion is based on approximate gradients $g_k$.
-The proof is close to that of similar lemmas appearing in the proximal quasi-Newton literature \cite{lee2012proximal}, and is relegated to the appendix.
+where $x^*$ is the minimizer of the problem and $B_k = H_k^{-1}$ is the variable metric matrix, then the descent condition~(\ref{suffdescent}) is satisfied with $\eta_k=1$ when $k$ is large enough. \end{lemma} We remark that the Dennis-Mor\'e criterion we use here is slightly different from the standard one since our criterion is based on approximate gradients $g_k$.
+If the $g_k$'s are indeed the exact gradients and the variable metric $B_k$ are bounded, then our criterion is equivalent to the standard Dennis-Mor\'e criterion.
+The proof of the lemma is close to that of similar lemmas appearing in the proximal Quasi-Newton literature \cite{lee2012proximal}, and is relegated to the appendix.
 Interestingly, this proof also suggests that a stronger stopping criterion $\varepsilon_k$ such that $\varepsilon_k = o(\Vert g_k \Vert^2 )$ could lead to superlinear convergence.
 However, such a choice of $\varepsilon_k$ would significantly increase the complexity for solving the sub-problems, and overall degrade the global complexity.